openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 The same goes for following archives, for larger time spans, the stored values are less "exact".
 However, usually you are not interested in the exact values for a selected minute some time ago.

-Note that the period covered for each archive starts with the actual time backwards!
-No value is stored beyond the timeframe covered by the largest archive!

 services/rrd4j.cfg:

 ```